the-events-calendar/event-tickets/readme.txt

 = [4.6.1.1] 2017-11-24 =

-* Fix - Fixed some issues to ensure Start and End Time for Ticket sales (props to Scott) [93439]
+* Fix - Fixed some issues to ensure Start and End Time for Ticket sales work correctly (props to Scott) [93439]
 * Fix - Ensure attendee fields remain visible within the admin environment (compatibility fix for Event Tickets Plus) [94142]
 * Language - 0 new strings added, 1 updated, 0 fuzzied, and 0 obsoleted